PhP-Pj/wpdev/wp-content/themes/wptp/README.md

 ## Fallback mechanism

-Even though in theory it is possible to manage the entire site from index.php, it would be very poor practice because the code would look like a bowl of spagehtti.
+Even though in theory it is possible to manage the entire site from index.php, it would be very poor practice because the code would look like a bowl of spaghetti.
 To make it easier to decouple WordPress develop this principle of reading a file depending on the context of the current page.
 For instance to display the **list of posts** related to a **category** the file **category.php** will be called.
 If it doesn't exist WordPress will fallback to index.php.
 Now if the category was **gardening** WordPress would look for the file **category-gardening.php** first before falling back to **category.php**